 - 1/2 teaspoon salt

-Pour the sauce over the cauliflower, then sprinkle on the optional grated cheese, followed by the scallions.
-Top with the bread crumbs and garnish with a dusting of paprika.
+Transfer the cauliflower and sauce to a lightly oiled large shallow baking pan.
+Sprinkle with the optional scallions, then top with the bread crumbs and garnish with a dusting of paprika.

 Bake for 20 to 25 minutes, or until the crumbs are lightly browned.
 Serve at once.